Huskyeder/stackato-doc/admin/server/ec2.rst

 With a Stackato cluster, you must allow TCP access on all ports (0 - 65535) between the nodes of the cluster.
-To do this, add a rule with the Type "All TCP" and specify the "Stackato" Security Group (or your own existing one) as the Source by specifying it's Security Group ID.
+To do this, add a rule with the Type "All TCP" and specify the "Stackato" Security Group (or your own existing one) as the Source by specifying its Security Group ID.

 Select "Custom IP" in the Source drop-down list, and start typing the name of your security group in the adjacent field.
 Select the group from